 Paper repair is an elusively simple repair.
 Using wheat starch paste and Japanese paper we repair tears in paper in a manner that is flexible and reversible.
 The trick to a good paper repair is select the proper color and weigh of repair tissue.

 Moldy books are the bane of every book conservator’s existence.
 They often appear in the lab after a water emergency or less than ideal temperature and humidity controls.
 We are asked to “eliminate” the mold.
 What we actually can do is make the mold dormant and clean it up.

+The conservation lab received, from the American Art Museum/National Portrait Gallery Library, a first edition of the first Bauhaus exhibition catalog: Staatliches Bauhaus, Weimar, 1919-1923.
+In addition to being a rare copy of this catalog, it is inscribed to the painter Werner Drewes by his Bauhaus teacher, Wassily Kandinsky.
 The book was in disrepair with the covers detached.
 A spine “replacement” fashioned out of a piece of electrical tape had left tape residue on the Herbert Bayer designed cover.
 Additionally, the paper used for the catalog was highly acidic and discolored and the acidic clay coated plates were chipping.

 Throughout the years, Smithsonian Libraries Preservation Department has been fortunate for the assistance of and grateful to our volunteers.
 Louise Crean is one such volunteer who has provided an extraordinary amount of help with General Collections Care since joining us two years ago.